Vidhya-08/Vidhya-08/README.md

 ## Greetings all🙏I'm Vidhya
 Computer science Engineering Student👩‍💻
 - 🤩 I'm currently exploring fullstack development out of my own interest.
-- 😇 Meanwhile,I'm learning DSA and sharpening my knowledge.
+- 😇 Meanwhile,I'm learning DSA and sharpening my coding skills.
 - 🧐 I'm looking for help with placements in reputed company.
 - 👩‍💻 [Skillrack](http://www.skillrack.com/profile/351947/f28502fcbc50544d4b31a4a4541010476a532ae0)
 - 💬 If you want to reach me: